inariksit/inariksit.github.io/_drafts/expressivity-ergonomy.markdown

 Consider the following two sentences:

-- The company **raises capital**
+- The company <u>raises capital</u>
-- Equity financing means a transaction with the purpose of **raising capital**
+- Equity financing means a transaction with the purpose of <u>raising capital</u>

-The boldfaced fragments have different grammatical functions in their respective sentences.
+The underlined fragments have different grammatical functions in their respective sentences.
 But semantically they express the same thing, and I would expect that to be reflected in the AST of an *application grammar*.

 I have a small GF grammar that generates these sentences [here](https://gist.github.com/inariksit/28e182bd4f6881cd69eb96121f048829).
 Now look at the subtrees highlighted in blue in the following trees: